The Darkest Minds

 The pacing is also really slow.
 For the majority of the book, we’re in this car, in the woods… basically on the run.
 And when I’m stuck with characters I don’t care about, it makes me feel like I’m trudging the mud.

-I can’t say I disliked Ruby because I didn’t.
-She was fine…. nothing special… I guess there’s the fact that there was so much complaining and self loathing.
+I can’t say I disliked Ruby… because I didn’t.
+She was fine…. nothing special… I guess there’s the fact that there was so much complaining and self loathing that made me kind of side eye her?
 I will never understand why someone with powers would want to be normal.
 Like, Ruby, you have mind powers… ISN’T THAT COOL?
 She constantly complained about using her powers, even when the situation needed it.
+I mean… I get it with the events that took place before the book starts… I’m not that callous.

 Even the villain was just… I didn’t care, okay?
 There was a scene that happened towards the end with Ruby and the villain that I didn’t know what was happening until a while later when it hit me, That happened?!
 Which put a different perspective on him and even Ruby so I’m hoping that’s expanded on in the next book.